PopulationEcologyDivision/PED.Hacks/Walk_throughs/Setting timezone for use in R.md

-# "Setting up Halifax timezone for R"
+# Setting up Halifax timezone for R

 Issue: R has a hard time with timezones because it thinks we're based in Quebec.